-As I have mention I love the fall and everything pumpkin, but sometimes I feel like the lonely apple is often overlooked.
+As I have mention I love the fall and everything pumpkin, but sometimes I just feel like the lonely apple is often overlooked.
 Apple Picking has be a fall favorite for me as long as I can remember.
-You drive up to the mountains, making it a family adventure and select your perfect apples right off the tree.
+You drive up into the mountains, making it a family adventure and select your perfect apples right off the tree.
 Check out our previous post Apple Picking.
-Then after a fun day in the mountains, making memories, your take all your farm fresh treasures home and create some delicious homemade family recipes.
-Make sure to pick up some fresh apple cider as a cool weather drink.
-I have a great recipe for a hot apple toddy, I will add into my recipe box sometime this week.
+Then after a fun day in the mountains of making memories, your take all your farm fresh treasures home and create some delicious homemade family recipes.I always make sure to pick up some fresh apple cider, while I am at the orchards since it makes the perfect cool weather drink.
+I have a great recipe for a Hot Apple Toddy, I will add into my recipe box sometime this week, so you guys make sure to check that out, it is perfect for the fall.

-So why end you apple picking adventure there?
-You can continue the fun with a rustic apple inspired tablescape to enjoy all those recipes.
-I decided for this table since it is a simple every day look to use my casual everyday china which I placed on galvanized charges.
-I decided to utilize a lot of fabrics and textures by way of my linens.
-I reused the vintage toile napkins from last month, layered with a super casual denim napkin to ingrate a farm feel, all a top a rustic burlap runner.As the floral centerpiece I cut a bundle of autumn hydrangeas from my yard.
-These are also known as Limelight hydrangeas which are a pretty white and lime green color though out the summer then the remaining blossoms will turn a slight pinky purple color in the fall.
-This is why I call these autumn hydrangeas.
 Finally, I wanted to add a little whimsey to the table.
-I decided to put a votive candle in this repurposed tin cans.
-These are just regular cans from vegetables I used while cooking.
-I removed the labels, ran them through the dishwasher and voila instant candle holder.
-I will admit, I was actually saving these for an outdoor punched tin patio project, which you might be seeing later this fall.
-Just act surprised when you see it all made over.
-I got to be honest I hate paying a lot of money to put things outside to get weathered.I hope you have enjoyed this table, as much as we have.
-It was a breeze to make and since we repurposed everything it did not cost us a thing penny except for the apples.
-Which we are using in tons for tasty treats this week on the blog.
+I decided to put a votive candle in these repurposed tin cans.
+Seriously y’all these are just regular cans from vegetables I used while I was cooking.
+I removed the labels, and ran them through the dishwasher and voila instant rustic candle holder.
+I believe in using what you got, which is the entire reason farmhouse is a style to begin with, they used what they had on the farm.I will admit, I was actually saving these for an outdoor punched tin can patio project, which you might be seeing later this fall if I get around to doing it.
+Just act surprised when you see them all made over.
+I got to be honest with you, I really hate paying a lot of money to put things outside just to get weathered and worn.
+It sort of irks me just a tad bit.I hope you have enjoyed looking at this table, as much as we have dining around it.
+It was such a breeze to make, and since we repurposed everything it did not cost us a thing penny except for the apples.
+Which we are using in tons for tasty treats this season and you can catch several recipe live this week on the blog.